 Black eyed peas are also called “lobia” in northern India.
 So, this recipe is also known as “Punjabi Lobia Masala.”

 The great thing about black eyed peas is that they don’t take as long as other legumes to cook.
 You don’t need to soak the beans at all – but I always soak legumes to help reduce phytic acid (more info on that here).
-If you follow the paleo diet, then you know legumes are not “paleo” – however, I eat legumes and white rice and figured a lot of my readers do too.
 During my pregnancy, I ate this dish pretty often because black eyed peas are high in calcium and I actually tolerate soaked & prepared beans better than I tolerate most dairy.

-Rather than following a strict diet, I think it’s more important to listen to your body and eat the things that make you and your body feel good.
 This recipe not only tastes great, but it makes me feel good too.
-It’s hearty, rich in fiber, high in protein and as I mentioned – a good source of dairy-free calcium (fyi: 1/2 cup of black eyed beans has 185 milligrams of calcium).
+It’s hearty, rich in fiber, high in protein and as I mentioned – a good source of dairy-free calcium (1/2 cup of black eyed beans has 185 milligrams of calcium).

-This is a recipe that’s almost always served on New Years Day in our house.
-It’s thought to bring good luck.
+We always make this recipe on New Years Day in our house because it’s thought to bring good luck.
 I always thought this was an Indian superstition (or maybe just a thing that we believed in our house?), but it turns out that black eyed peas are considered good luck in many other cultures too!
-Even here in the US (mainly in southern states)!
+Even here in the US (mainly in southern states).
 I wouldn’t wait for a holiday to make this though – it’s so easy that you can make it any time you want!

 My hubby, who isn’t a huge fan of legumes, loves and requests this curry often.
 He also likes my dal makhani so try that too if you get a chance.